Last updated October, 2019.

 The obvious components are trees and people.
 What brought the trees into being?
 They exist because of the sun, the soil, the rain, and a myriad of other "ingredients."
-What about the people?
+What about the people - what brought them into being?
 They exist because of their parents, food, water, air, and numerous other factors.
 And so on, and so on.

 Through mindful analysis, you find that everything can be seen in one thing, and one thing can be seen in everything.
 Thinking the table is independent and separate from everything around it is a delusion.

 Likewise, thinking that humans are independent and separate from everything around us is a delusion.
 We are all connected to everything by everything.

 This realization helps us cultivate compassion for ourselves, for others, and for everything that exists.